Mirith/praatR-script/readme.md

 Extracts relevant data from annotated sound files (annotated in Praat) and analyzes that data.
 (Formant values, vowel length, average amplitude, etc).

-Very much a work in progress right now.
+Work in progress right now.
+Currently writing functions, and will piece them together later.

 This script requires PraatR to be working, as well as R/some text editor for R.  (I'm using RSTudio).

 Also, there can be no spaces in any directory name.
 The spaces will mess up PraatR.
 Really.

-The script will eventually be made of mostly helper functions, for the purposes of modularity.
+The script will be made of mostly helper functions, for the purposes of modularity.

 # Progess